 How do I apply for the Family Home Guarantee?

-Other housing measures
+Other housing measures to consider

-The government has also announced that another 10,000 places will be added to the First Home Loan Deposit Scheme (FHLDS) from 1 July 2021 to 30 June 2022, which will only be available for those buying or building new homes.
+The government has also announced that another 10,000 places will be added to the First Home Loan Deposit Scheme (FHLDS) from 1 July, 2021, to 30 June, 2022, which will only be available for those buying or building new homes.
 FHLDS (New Homes) places allow first home buyers to purchase a new property with a deposit of as little as 5%.

 The government also revealed plans to increase the amount that can be withdrawn under the First Home Super Saver Scheme (FHSS) from $30,000 to $50,000.
-The scheme allows first home buyers to make voluntary contributions to their super which they can then put towards a house deposit.
+The scheme allows first home buyers to make voluntary contributions to their super, which they can then put towards a house deposit.